 The NEC-procured Kirkthorpe Hydropower Station at Kirkthorpe Weir on the River Calder in Wakefield, West Yorkshire produces around 2.3 GWh of carbon-dioxide-free electricity a year, equivalent to the consumption of 800 households.
 Its single 500 kW axial turbine runs continuously for 10-11 months and is expected to do so for the next 100 years.

-Client Barn Energy / Yorskhire Hydropower let the £5.3 project to contractor Eric Wright Civil Engineering under an NEC3 Engineering and Construction Contract (ECC) Option A (priced contract with activity schedule) in October 2015.
+Client Barn Energy / Yorskhire Hydropower let the £5.3 million project to contractor Eric Wright Civil Engineering under an NEC3 Engineering and Construction Contract (ECC) Option A (priced contract with activity schedule) in October 2015.
 Other members of the project team included lead designer ANF Consulting, structural engineer JNP Group and project manager Cobalt Project Management.

 The work involved installing a sheet-piled cofferdam to create a dry working environment alongside the existing weir.
 Extensive temporary works propping was then introduced to allow construction of reinforced concrete slabs, channel and housing for the Kaplan turbine.
 New fish and eel passes were built to allow passage of migrating fish, and screens were installed at both upstream and downstream ends of the new channel to protect fish while the turbine is in operation.